tashfaaa/tashfa/_posts/2025-09-22-sewing-sampler.md

 ---

 {: .box-note}
-Something I wish I knew more while working on this embroidery sampler: fabric tension!
+**Note:** Something I wish I knew more while working on this embroidery sampler: fabric tension!
 I started the assignment without an embroidery hoop and found myself struggling with handling the fabric and sustaining tension while sewing.
 The embroidery hoop helped but also prompted a lot of questions about how much tension is the right amount!
 It took me a minute to figure out how to change directions while doing the stem stitch.

 **Here's some photos of my sampler:**